-It’s essential for seniors to prioritize maintaining a healthy weight as they age but, clearly, many are struggling to comply with lifestyle changes that make this possible.
+It’s essential for older adults to prioritize maintaining a healthy weight as they age but, clearly, many are struggling to comply with lifestyle changes that make this possible.

 Recent data shows that nearly three-fourths of senior men (72 percent) and more than two-thirds of women (66 percent) are either overweight or obese.